i183/gossh/README.md

 ## Why use golang?

-Because golang does not require other dependencies or runtime environments, it only need the terminal
+Because golang does not require runtime environments, it only need the terminal

 ## Download
 [https://github.com/i183/gossh/releases](https://github.com/i183/gossh/releases)